TokyoExpress/recon-for-twitch/README.md

 Presented by <strong>TokyoExpress</strong><br /><br />

+This project is on hold, see github link for its successor.

 ***Abstract***

 Recon for Twitch is a set of experiments and potential applications revolving around computer vision of video game screenshots.<br /><br />